oskar-gmerek/surreal-better-auth/README.md

 # Surreal Adapter for Better Auth
 This adapter allows you to use [SurrealDB](https://surrealdb.com) as a database for your [Better Auth](https://better-auth.com) implementation.

+## Feedback
+⭐ Found this adapter useful?
+Show some love with a star!
+Your support keeps the code evolving. 🚀

 ## » Installation
 ```bash
 bun add surreal-better-auth